cpalv/setup-hyprland/README.md

 # Hyprland Fedora

-Install scripts for Hyprland on Fedora
+Install script for Hyprland v0.26.0 on Fedora

 ## Installation